search icon

 You’ll use this knowledge to create an interface that helps them accomplish their tasks quickly and efficiently.

-5. Conduct User Testing
+5. Conduct user testing

 This feedback is critical for improving the overall experience for everyone else who uses your product or site.